jedgroev/SCC_R_package/README.md

   - Use the shortcut <kbd>shift</kbd> + <kbd>command/ctrl</kbd> +
     <kbd>E</kbd>.
   - Navigate to `Build -> Check Package` in the RStudio menu.
-  - Navigate to the `Build` tab and click `Check` in upper-right panel
+  - Navigate to the `Build` panel and click `Check` in upper-right panel

 <!-- end list -->